How to create a family budget

 Discretionary spending, including dining out, gifts, and family vacations.

 No method is perfect, and some apps may fit your needs better than others.
-But however, you choose to do it, tracking expenses and spending is essential to answering the question of how much you must spend each month and, importantly, where you might be able to trim costs if there is a shortfall between your cash flow and your total expenses.
+But however, you choose to do it, tracking expenses and spending is essential to understanding where your money goes and making necessary adjustments to stay within your monthly budget.

 3. Create a family budget for today and tomorrow

-Calculate your essential expenses – rent or mortgage, food, transportation, insurance - which should comprise approximately 50% of your after-tax income.
+Calculate your essential expenses — rent or mortgage, food, transportation, insurance — which should comprise approximately 50% of your after-tax income.
+Be sure to list all monthly bills and payments, including utilities and subscriptions.
 If they are more than 50%, try to make some adjustments to your spending habits.

 Set aside 30% of your after-tax income for discretionary expenses such as dining out, streaming services, gifts, and vacations.
 If 30% won’t cover them, think about what you can do to cut costs.